"You replace Luke Skywalker with fucking Fred from Scooby-Doo

 - The box office value of film pairings such as these was established early on, as recognized by the in-universe example of Don Lockwood & Lina Lamont from Singin' in the Rain.

-- Jennifer Connelly and Russell Crowe in A Beautiful Mind and two upcoming films, Winter's Tale and Noah.
+- Jennifer Connelly and Russell Crowe in A Beautiful Mind, Winters Tale and Noah.

 - Ever since Silver Linings Playbook, Jennifer Lawrence and Bradley Cooper are in American Hustle and Serena.